bpftrace/bpftrace/docs/developers.md

 Every contribution should (1) not break the existing tests and (2) introduce new tests if relevant.
 See existing tests for inspiration on how to write new ones.
 [Read more on the different kinds and how to run them](../tests/README.md).

+## Performance

+We aim to not be wasteful, but always keep in mind that performance of the BPF programs and runtime are the things in the critical path.
+Often, simplicity and understandability on non-critical paths is often more important than performance.
+That said, occasionally it is useful to measure the performance of different parts of the pipeline.
+You may run bpftrace using `--test benchmark` in order to see the performance of the various passes during compilation.

 ## Continuous integration

 CI executes the above tests in a matrix of different LLVM versions on NixOS.